What Is Sodium Metabisulfite?

-Sodium metabisulfite is an antioxidant preservative that is used in cosmetics and personal care products to extend the shelf-life of products.
+Sodium metabisulfite is an antioxidant-based preservative that is used in cosmetics and skincare products to prevent contamination by bacteria and mold and to extend the shelf-life of products.

 In cosmetics and personal care products, sodium metabisulfite functions as an antioxidant preservative and a hair-waving/straightening agent.

 As an antioxidant preservative, sodium metabisulfite works by protecting the other ingredients in a formulation from oxidation.
 Oxidation occurs when products are exposed to air.
 Oxidation changes the composition of some of the formulation’s ingredients such as fats and oils.
 Oxidation results in rancidity, color changes, viscosity changes, and deterioration of active ingredients in your skincare and bodycare products.
 Adding an antioxidant preservative like sodium metabisulfite will make the product less susceptible to degradation when exposed to environmental elements and prevent the growth of bacteria and molds.

 In addition to use as an antioxidant preservative, sodium metabisulfite functions as a hair-waving/straightening agent.
 It is often used in combination with sodium sulfite and sodium sulfate in products used to straighten the hair and in permanent waves.
 Other hair care products that use sodium sulfite include hair bleaches, hair dyes, colors and tints.

 Is It Safe?